OpenMage/magento-lts/docs/content/developers/changelog/index.md

 not compatible with the new implementations made by ZF1-Future, which is much more advanced and feature rich.
 This may generate a problem with `Zend_Db_Select` statements that do not use `Zend_Db_Expr` to quote expressions.
 If you see SQL errors after upgrading please remember to check for this specific issue in your code.

+UPS shut down their old CGI APIs so we removed the support for it from the Mage_Usa module.

+### Between OpenMage 20.x and 21.x (unreleased, available on branch `next`)

+- PHP 8.1 as minimum required version
+- Removed `scriptaculous/dragdrop.js` ([#3215](https://github.com/OpenMage/magento-lts/pull/3215))
+- RWD theme: updated jQuery to 3.7.0 ([#3204](https://github.com/OpenMage/magento-lts/pull/3204))
+- Unified CSRF configuration ([#3147](https://github.com/OpenMage/magento-lts/pull/3147)) and added form key validation to Contacts form ([#3146](https://github.com/OpenMage/magento-lts/pull/3146))
+- Removed double span element from HTML buttons ([#3123](https://github.com/OpenMage/magento-lts/pull/3123))
+- Removed all deprecated `Mysql4_` classes ([#2730](https://github.com/OpenMage/magento-lts/pull/2730)).
+If there are any old modules/extensions in your installation that use such classes, you must run `shell/rename-mysql4-class-to-resource.php` in the command line in order to convert them.
+Backup all files before running the script
+- Removed "admin routing compatibility mode" ([#1551](https://github.com/OpenMage/magento-lts/pull/1551))